suneetasharma/SOC-Hands-On-Challenge/3-Incident-Response/Day15_3_Incident_Response_Linux-Suspicious-Network-Connection/README.md

 ---

 ## 🧠 Key Learnings
-- Learned how to perform suspicious outbound network connection by using nohup and save the output and error messages silently.
+- Learned how Attackers often use outbound networks for data exfiltration and communication to C2 server connection by using nohup and save the output and error messages silently.
-- Detecting it by using netstat investigate on it and perform the necessary Incident Response process.
+- Uses netstat to detect active connection to 45.13.220.98:443 and killed the process to contain it and blocked with UFW to erradicate the connection.

 ---